naif-sameer/my-programming-docs/docs/php/laravel.md

 ## Authentication & Authorization

 *Authentication*
-> Verrifying who someone is, and allowing them to act as that person in your sestem
+> Verbifying who someone is, and allowing them to act as that person in your system

 *Authorization*